College of Communication > Faculty & Staff > Faculty A-Z > Paul Booth

 Paul Booth

-Paul Booth is a professor of Media and Cinema Studies in the College of Communication.
+Paul Booth is a professor of Media and Pop Culture in the College of Communication, Associate Dean of Student Affairs and Engagement, and Graduate Program Director.
 He received his PhD in communication and rhetoric from Rensselaer Polytechnic Institute.
-He researches fandom, games, technology, popular culture and cultural studies.
-He teaches classes in media studies, television narrative, convergence and digital media, board games, popular culture, new media, communication technology, and participatory cultures.
+He researches fandom, games, popular culture and cultural studies.
+He teaches classes in media studies, television studies, convergence and digital media, board games, popular culture, new media, communication technology, and participatory cultures.

-He is the author or editor of more than ten books, including Board Games as Media (Bloomsbury, 2021); The Fan Studies Primer (University of Iowa Press, 2021); Watching Doctor Who (Bloomsbury, 2019); the Wiley Companion to Media Fandom and Fan Studies (Wiley, 2018); Crossing Fandoms: SuperWhoLock and the Contemporary Fan Audience (Palgrave, 2016); Game Play: Paratextuality in Contemporary Board Games (2015, Bloomsbury); Seeing Fans: Representations of Fandom in Media and Popular Culture (Bloomsbury, 2016); Controversies in Digital Ethics (Bloomsbury, 2016); Playing Fans: Negotiating Fandom and Media in the Digital Age (Univ. of Iowa Press, 2015); and Digital Fandom 2.0: New Media Studies (Peter Lang, 2016; 2010).
+He is the author or editor of more than ten books, including Adventures Across Space and Time: A Doctor Who Reader (Bloomsbury, 2023), Board Games as Media (Bloomsbury, 2021); The Fan Studies Primer (University of Iowa Press, 2021); Watching Doctor Who (Bloomsbury, 2019); Wiley Companion to Media Fandom and Fan Studies (Wiley, 2018); Game Play: Paratextuality in Contemporary Board Games (2015, Bloomsbury); Controversies in Digital Ethics (Bloomsbury, 2016); Playing Fans: Negotiating Fandom and Media in the Digital Age (Univ. of Iowa Press, 2015); and Digital Fandom 2.0: New Media Studies (Peter Lang, 2016; 2010).
 He has also published over 30 peer-reviewed articles and book chapters.

 Booth is also the organizer of the annual DePaul Pop Culture Conference, where fans and scholars come together in thoughtful discussion of popular culture texts.
-Past conference topics have included Disney, Harry Potter, Star Trek, Supernatural, Doctor Who, slasher films and superheroes.
-The 2023 conference is focused on time travel.
+Past conference topics have included time travel, Disney, Harry Potter, Star Trek, Supernatural, Doctor Who, slasher films and superheroes.
+The 2023 conference is focused on Star Wars.

 Books